radzionc/increaser/prompts/context.md

 ## Tasks

-The "Tasks" page has five sections: "To Do," "Backlog," "Done," "Recurring," and "Templates."
-In the "To Do" section, users can add, edit, and delete their tasks.
-Tasks in the "To Do" section are grouped by day, and the user can drag and drop a task between days.
+The "Tasks" page has three subpages: "Tasks", "Automation", and "Templates".
+The "Tasks" subpage consists of three tabs: backlog, scheduled, and done.
+Users can filter tasks by project.
+In the backlog section are tasks without a deadline.
+In the scheduled section, tasks are grouped by day, and the user can drag and drop a task between days.
 Completed tasks will automatically move to the "Done" section.
 Completed tasks are automatically deleted at the beginning of the next week.
 A user can assign a task to a project.
-In the "Backlog" section are tasks without a deadline.
 A user can add links to the task to easily access all the necessary external resources during a focus session.
 A user can add a checklist/subtasks to a task and then complete those sub-items during a focus session on that task.
 A user can write a description for a task.
-In the "Recurring" section, users can set up rules for the automatic creation of recurring tasks.
+In the "Automation" subpage, users can set up rules for the automatic creation of recurring tasks.
 The cadence could be daily, every workday, every week, or every month.
-For weekly and monthly tasks, the user can select a "deadline index" which for a week would be a weekday and for the month the day of the month.
+For weekly and monthly tasks, the user can select a "deadline index," which for a week would be a weekday and for the month the day of the month.
 For example, if the "deadline index" for a weekly task is 4, the task will be created every Friday.
 When the user adds a rule in that section, a new entity called "TaskFactory" is created.
 Editing or deleting a task created by a TaskFactory won't affect the TaskFactory.
-In the "Templates" section, users can create, edit, and delete task templates.
+In the "Templates" subpage, users can create, edit, and delete task templates.
 A task template contains the same fields as a task, so when the user creates a task or a TaskFactory, if there are templates for a selected project, they will see an option to use a template, and if they select a template, the task form will be pre-filled with the template data.
-Tasks are created at the start of the period, but to make it clear for the user, we show "forecasted" recurring tasks on the "To Do" page.
+Tasks are created at the start of the period, but to make it clear for the user, we show "forecasted" recurring tasks on the "scheduled" tab.
 Those tasks are not created yet, and the user can only see them without the ability to edit or delete them.

 ## Start the day with Increaser